 - almond flour – don’t you love gluten-free flour?

-- vanilla and cinnamon – infuse your cake with these family approved spices
+- vanilla and cinnamon – this cake is infused with these amazing spices

-- Himalayan salt – a small qty goes a long way
+- Himalayan salt – a small quantity goes a long way every time

-- cranberries – use them to give a sweet and sour flavor to any cake
+- cranberries – use them to give a subtle sweet and sour flavor to cakes or pies

 How to make this butternut squash dessert

 You don’t have to be a chef to make this butternut squash and apple cake.
-These are the steps you’ll have to follow (see complete recipe below):
+These are the basic steps that you’ll have to follow:

 - Cook the apples and butternut squash in a skillet.